dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 The advantage of this approach is that we don't need to know anything more about the ath9k hardware than we already do, and you can get quite a few packets in 1ms over ethernet - 6 big ones.
+Or some packets arrive over the air...

+It may well be at the lower transmit estimates we need to accrue more than one outstanding txop in the first place, particularly at higher than HT20 rates, with some sort of NAPI or BQL-like tradeoff.

 ## Defer next submittal until the next tx is in progress